 - N2N maintains a food pantry that provides a bag of groceries and, when available, meat products to 60 neighbors at each meeting.

 - Diapers, adult and child-sized, help families stretch limited budgets, while maintaining dignity and active lifestyles.
+We are proud to partner with the Austin Diaper Bank to receive diapers/adult supplies/period products/wipes for the families we serve.

 - Household items such as toilet paper, shampoo, and other necessities.